"Jesus saves" case: Aftermath

 The lawsuit became very famous in the Netherlands.
-Dakevangelist became the third most popular word in the Van Dale's election for the lifestyle word of the year.
-Van Ooijen later led the political party Jezus Leeft.
+The word "dakevangelist" became the third most popular word in the Van Dale's election for the lifestyle word of the year.
+Since 2012, Van Ooijen has ran a poster campaign with his 'Jesus Saves' posters at various sites around the Giessenburg area.
+With these campaigns, he has come into conflict with local authorities, ending up in jail in September 2013 because of a poster campaign.